YaroslavKazeev/1-blog-API/README.md

 ## Things to think about

 - Why do you need to put the `:` in certain URLs?

+`:` means the request's parameters

-- What should you do if the file system gives an error (the `fs.readFileSync` line for example)?
+- What should you do if the file system gives an error (the `fs.readFileSync` line, for example)?
 What is the best way of handling that?

+I put the catch block and returned the generic error to the user.
+I assume that is a good practice.

 - Why do we use the synchronous function for reading files from the system?

+We used asynchronous code in the frontend to prevent 'freezing' the UI.
+Here, in the backend we there is no need to hide background processes; they will take as much time as they need for completion.

 - Should we always only send back a JSON object?

+There were several cases when the plain text was sent back.
+It depends on the requirement for designing the API